MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/kusto.md

 ## Connection string properties

 The following table lists all the properties you can specify in a Kusto connection string.
-It lists programmatic names (which is the name of the property in the `Kusto.Data.KustoConnectionStringBuilder` object) as well as additional property names that are aliases.
+It lists programmatic names, which is the name of the property in the `Kusto.Data.KustoConnectionStringBuilder` object, and other property names that are aliases.

 ### General properties